For Potential Graduate Students

 University of North Texas master's program

-Faculty generously mentor students, and the departmental atmosphere is friendly.
+Faculty in our program generously mentor students, and the departmental atmosphere is friendly.

 You can learn more about the program here.